sadiqsalau/esp8266webserver-files-generator/README.md

 # ESP8266 WebServer Files Generator #

-This is a small script that uses Node.js to generate a header file which can be imported into your Arduino ".ino" source code
+This is a small script that uses Node.js to generate a header file that contains declaration of files stored into the PROGMEM which can be imported into your Arduino ".ino" source code